Swapnil-jain/Whatsapp-Chat-Statistics/README.md

 # WhatsApp Chat Analysis
 Upload your WhatsApp chats and the tool analyses them for you.
 Works for both group chats and individual chats.
 None of the chats are stored, and your data is 100% secured.

-It is live at: https://whatsapp-chat-analysis.onrender.com/ (Please allow ~60 seconds for the website to load)
+It is live at: https://whatsapp-chat-analysis.onrender.com/

 ## What it shows ?
 1. Top statistics including total messages, total links shared, total words etc.